IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/configure-an-app-store.md

 An app store can allow your product to offer end-users of your system the ability to expand their system by installing additional apps.

-IndiGO supports integration of Android app stores through configuration.
+TomTom IndiGO supports integration of Android app stores through configuration.
 It does not come with an app store configured by default, so you will need to choose and configure your own choice of app store.

 A number of companies provide Android app stores targeted at automotive applications.
 Available Automotive app stores include: